Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 While this recipe features two of my favourite home-grown herbs—rosemary and thyme—you can customize the flavour notes to include any herbs or seasonings you like or omit them altogether.
 The result will be a sweeter, more mellow melt-in-your-mouth roasted garlic flavour that will upgrade just about any dish.

-Tips for making garlic confit
+Tips for making Garlic Confit

 • Look for fresh heads of garlic with fewer, larger cloves.
 If pressed for time, accelerate peeling by trimming any hard ends then place cloves in a glass bowl and submerge them in boiling water.
 Let sit for 5 minutes, remove from water then rub off the skins with your fingers.
 Using this technique will not result in pre-cooking the garlic and the skins will loosen and slide right off.